-The Board of Commissioners adopted a debt policy limiting the total debt service for long-term obligations, less revenues restricted to debt service (including, but not limited to, federal payments related to "Build America Bonds", "Qualified School Construction Bonds", and State lottery proceeds) to 15% of the total annually adopted budgets.
+The Board of Commissioners adopted a debt policy limiting the total debt service for long-term obligations to 18% of the total annually adopted budget.

-Annual requirements to amortize general obligation bonds and installment purchase obligations, including interest (total outstanding debt) are presented on the Debt Service pages 218-221.
+Annual requirements to amortize general obligation bonds and installment purchase obligations, including interest (total outstanding debt) are presented on the Debt Service page.